 But when they do find a good match, Mediators will be passionate, loyal and respectful partners.
 INFPs are very open-minded so money, appearance, or status isn’t an obstacle to finding their true love.
 Mediators can struggle with confrontation and tend to avoid conflict rather than addressing and fixing issues in a relationship.

-While they are often caring individuals, an Advocates’ passion for their ideals can lead them to be a little more prickly when they come across someone whose principles differ from theirs.
+While they are often caring individuals, an Counselors’ passion for their ideals can lead them to be a little more prickly when they come across someone whose principles differ from theirs.

 The bottom line